| Contents | Prev | Next | JDBCTM Guide: Getting Started |

 asks a JDBC driver for a concurrency type that it does not support then the driver

-that produces the statement and
+should issue an SQLWarning on the Connection that produces the statement and

 choose the alternative concurrency type.
 The choice of result set type should be made